migueltorrescosta/migueltorrescosta.github.io/page_Work.md

 {% include work_experience.html %}
 -->

+In the meantime, reach out to me if you:
+- Are looking for a Python Data Analyst for a project.
-In the meantime, reach out to me if you are looking for a maths tutor: here's my [University Tutor Page](http://universitytutor.com/tutors/944174).
+- Are looking for a Maths tutor.
+I currently tutor 3 people, and here's my [University Tutor Page](http://universitytutor.com/tutors/944174).

 # Software